aFendell/afendell/README.md

 * 🌍  I'm based in Israel.
 * 🖥️  See my portfolio at [My website](http://afendell.vercel.app/) (IN_PROGRESS).
-* ✉️  You can contact me at [fendell.assaf@gmail.com](mailto:fendell.assaf@gmail.com).
-* 🚀  I'm currently working on [Full stack task managment app](http://github.com/aFendell/task-manager).
+* 🚀  I'm currently searching, researching and playing with code for my next project.
-* 🧠  I'm learning NestJS, TypeORM, Auth, Docker, Framer Motion.
-* 🤝  I'm open to collaborating on any code that might help people.
+* 🧠  I'm open to collaborating on any project that might help people or chalenge my skills.
+* ✉️  You're welcome to contact me at [fendell.assaf@gmail.com](mailto:fendell.assaf@gmail.com).

 ### Skills